Guide: Defining your test configuration

 Carry out the following steps to complete this guide.

-The first step is to log into the test bed using the default test bed administrator account:
+The first step is to log into the test bed.
+To do this first access the test bed’s welcome page:

 Once logged in you will be greeted with the test bed’s landing page (empty for a new installation):